alliedvision/gst-vmbsrc/EXAMPLES.md

 encoders for different image formats.
 The example below uses the `png` encoder.
 A step by step explanation of the elements in the pipeline is given below.
 ```
-gst-launch-1.0 vimbasrc camera=DEV_1AB22D01BBB8 num-buffers=1 ! pngenc ! filesink location=out.png
+gst-launch-1.0 vmbsrc camera=DEV_1AB22D01BBB8 num-buffers=1 ! pngenc ! filesink location=out.png
 ```

-- `vimbasrc camera=DEV_1AB22D01BBB8 num-buffers=1`: uses the `gst-vimbasrc` element to grab one single frame from the camera with the given ID and halt the pipeline afterwards
+- `vmbsrc camera=DEV_1AB22D01BBB8 num-buffers=1`: uses the `vmbsrc` element to grab one single frame from the camera with the given ID and halt the pipeline afterwards
 - `pngenc`: takes the input image and encodes it into a `png` file
 - `filesink location=out.png`: writes the data it receives (the encoded `png` image) to the file `out.png` in the current working directory